digitalocean/navigators-guide/book/02-scale/ch04-ha.md

 Try powering off one of the backend Droplets.
 With the Droplet offline, you should still see curl returning valid responses from your other Load Balancer's backends.
 You'll notice the Droplet you turned off no longer responding.
 If you power it back on, you'll see it get added back into rotation once it passes the Load Balancer's configured checks.

-With the test still running, power off the main HA Proxy Droplet and you'll see that the floating IP address redirects to the secondary HA Proxy Droplet.
+With the test still running, power off the main HAProxy Droplet and you'll see that the floating IP address redirects to the secondary HAProxy Droplet after a few dropped requests.
+The secondary HAProxy Droplet picks up automatically and the test continues to run.

+_(If you need help stopping the running test, you can exit the loop with a `CTRL-C` keyboard command)_

 ### Scaling the Cluster